TehMuffinMoo/ibPS/docs/CSP/Universal DDI/Get-B1OverlappingBlock.md

 ### -Description
 Use this parameter to filter the list of Overlapping Blocks by description

+# .PARAMETER Realm
+#     Use this parameter to filter the list of Overlapping Blocks by federated realm

 ```yaml
 Type: String
 Parameter Sets: (All)